-Whether you’re traveling for business or pleasure, one thing is clear; you’re probably not thinking about you’re exercise routine.
+Whether you’re travelling for business or pleasure, one thing is clear; you’re probably not thinking about you’re exercise routine.
 Yet if you really want to build and maintain that rock hard set of abs, you’re going to need to focus on getting some type of exercise while you’re away from your normal gym.

 No Gym Available